Arronk/My-Coding-Journey/log.md

 it is if you know what you are doing, where to change and styling to do to change it.
 I guess that all comes with time.
 Still really enjoying the course but this responsive section is not as enjoyable creating the features.

+## Day 58: 06.06.2018

+### Progress: Progressed through part of the final responsive section of the Natours Project

+Groundhog day!
+Basically did the same as yesterday watched some vids then continued making the Natours site responsive.
+I definately feel the same way as yesterday that Jonas rushed this section of his course a little bit smashing out each section without any deep explanation.
+I'll give the popup card a go on my own tomorrow night and try and finish the responsive section and Natours Project then load onto Github.